Multiple sclerosis (MS) affects the central nervous system and can cause indirect joint pain by affecting your muscles, balance, and energy levels.

-While there is no cure for multiple sclerosis, there are ways to manage and mitigate pain through the use of medications, physical therapy, and lifestyle changes.
+While there’s currently no cure for MS, there are ways to manage the condition and related pain with medications, physical therapy (PT), and lifestyle changes.

-According to the Multiple Sclerosis Association of America, about 50 percent of people identify pain as a major symptom after being diagnosed with MS, and about 48 percent of people report experiencing chronic pain.
+According to the Multiple Sclerosis Association of America, about 50% of people identify pain as a major symptom after being diagnosed with MS, and about 48% of people report experiencing chronic pain.

-While everyone with MS experiences pain differently, there are some general remedies, therapies, and medications that can be used to find what is right for you.
+While everyone with MS experiences pain differently, some general remedies, therapies, and medications are available to find what’s right for you.

-Some everyday methods you can use to improve symptoms of joint and muscle pain include:
+Some everyday habits can improve symptoms of joint and muscle pain, including:

 - light exercise